Huguenot, Staten Island: Library (historic)

-The New York Public Library (NYPL) operates the Huguenot Park branch at 830 Huguenot Avenue, near the intersection with Drumgoole Road East.
+The New York Public Library (NYPL) operates the Huguenot Park branch which was at 830 Huguenot Avenue, near the intersection with Drumgoole Road East, before moving to Woodrow Plaza.
 The branch opened in January 1985, replacing what was once the smallest New York Public Library building just east of the station (still standing).
 The Huguenot Park branch was possibly named in honor of the nearby Staten Island Railway station's former name.
+Patrons are currently anticipating the construction of a new library that would replace the existing facility located adjacent to Woodrow Plaza Mall.
+The proposed library is expected to span approximately 7,500 square feet and is intended to significantly improve library services and resources within the community.
+The current site at 830 Huguenot Avenue is permanently closed, and will remain a historic site a block down from the original building.
+The library is expected to be complete by July, 2026.